propelorm/Propel2/documentation/behaviors/validate.markdown

 ## Parameter tag: value ##

 As we mentioned earlier, the `value` property contains a string, representing an array in YAML format.
-We've choosen this format because, in YAML array definition, there is no special xml character, so we have no need to escape anything and no need to change standard Propel xsd and xsl files.
+We've chosen this format because, in YAML array definition, there is no special xml character, so we have no need to escape anything and no need to change standard Propel xsd and xsl files.
 `options` key, inside the value array, is an array too, and it can contain other arrays (i.e. see [Choice constraint](http://symfony.com/doc/current/reference/constraints/Choice.html), in wich the `choices` option is an array, too) and with YAML there's no problem.

 Only in one case we suggest to be careful.